simonesilvestroni/m2m-website/_sounddesign/console-game-ruff-trigger.md

 #### Examples

 <div class="alert alert-warning" role="alert">
-  <p class="fs-6">⚠️ <strong class="text-uppercase">Warning</strong> — The following songs are demos <strong>rendered in their linear versions</strong>.
-They don't reflect their original behavior in the gameplay, where each song had distinct instrument layers that were activated or deactivated following cues from the game engine.
-As they're the original demos, <strong>they aren't properly mixed nor mastered</strong>.</p>
+  <p class="fs-5"><kbd class="fw-bold">Warning</kbd> — The following songs are demos <strong>rendered in their linear versions</strong>.
+They don&rsquo;t reflect their original behavior in the gameplay, where each song had distinct instrument layers that were activated or deactivated following cues from the game engine.
+As they&rsquo;re the original demos, <strong>they aren&rsquo;t properly mixed nor mastered</strong>.</p>
 </div>

 <div class="row row-cols-1 row-cols-md-2 row-cols-lg-3 g-3 mt-4 mb-5">